 - Answering employers’ questions on proper completion of Form I-9, the principal vehicle for the employment eligibility verification process.
 We also have provided training sessions to employers and their human resources staff on I-9 procedures.

-- Helping employers respond to subpoenas from U.S. Immigration and Customs Enforcement for inspection of I-9 files, often on short notice.
+- Helping employers respond to subpoenas from U.S. Immigration and Customs Enforcement (ICE) for inspection of I-9 files, often on short notice.

 - Counseling employers on how to handle the complex employment eligibility issues raised by so-called mismatch letters from the Social Security Administration.